BSc, DC, MSc, PG Cert. (Med. Ed.), ICSSD, FEAC, CCEP, FHEA - Course Leader and Clinical Tutor

 - General Chiropractic Council

-- Research emphasis concerning manual therapies (specifically chiropractic) influence on perception, human performance (behaviour) and cognition in all sporting populations, with a specific interest in the professional adolescent population.
+- Research emphasis concerning manual therapies (specifically chiropractic) their influence on perception, human performance (behaviour) and cognition in all sporting populations, with a specific interest in the professional adolescent population.

 - Clinical Tutor